 In this study, the treatment of interest-online course-taking for credit recovery-takes place during the students' high school years.
 Students can take courses online anytime from their freshman to senior (or additional) school years, although over time, the study district reduced the number of students taking courses online in their 9th and 10th grade years, as it was observed that these students were not well-prepared in terms of reading level or the self-regulation required for progression in online courses (Heinrich et al., 2019).
-In this research, we focus on understanding the post-high school outcomes of students who took courses online in high school.
-Because the primary analysis sample is limited to high school graduates in this study, we are not measuring the effects of online course-taking on high school completion.
-In prior work (Heinrich and
+In this research, we focus on understanding the post-high school outcomes of students who took courses online in high school, primarily for credit recovery.
+Prior work (Heinrich and Darling-Aduana, 2019) suggests that participation in online course-taking for credit recovery is associated with higher rates of high school graduation in this school district.
+We also estimated models to predict high school graduation (versus dropouts, or exits without a high school diploma) as an outcome of online course-taking for credit recovery, but as we describe below, the high school dropouts are very selective in terms of their characteristics, and thus, it was challenging to avert the threat of selection bias.